Free Shipping (Domestic) with $55+ pre-tax purchase!

 It is also said that the toad swallows the moon during a lunar eclipse.
 Because of this, the unique three-legged toad became a symbol of bringing unattainable wishes within reach.

 It is also said that a Money Toad (not Moon Goddess Chang'e) is a companion of the Taoist immortal Liu-Hai.
 Ch'an-chu was a mythical beast who provided the sage instantaneous transportation allowing him to go wherever he needed.
-As the legend goes, the toad frequently sought the cool darkness of wells, and could only be lured from out with a string tied with coins.
+As the legend goes, the toad frequently sought the cool darkness of wells, and could only be lured out with a string tied with coins.
 The Money Toad's love for wealth and money represents its talent for seeking out riches wherever they may be hidden, gathering them up, and protecting them from others who wish to steal them away.

 Placement rules/How to use: